Sledmine/tweakbox/README.md

 - **FP Animation Permutation**:
   Reimplements first person animation permutation by using the OpenSauce animation label format.

+## Changelog

+There is changelog markdown file here in this repository to checkout changes for every script version.

 ## Warning

 - Most of these files are using tag paths to do their work so they are not supposed to work on protected maps.

 - All the scripts in root are release files, you can drag and drop it in your global scripts folder and they must work.